 Question How should a solar panel be classified?
-Answer super-heated or hot water (with or without additives) Only when a solar panel in its entirety is designed to withstand the highest possible temperatures (stagnation conditions are within the normal operation range), a risk of overheating does not occur (see PED Guideline B-22).
-As a consequence the classification shall be made using table 2, Annex II (see PEI Guideline B-13).
-Reason See also PED Guideline B-04.
-A typical solar panel would be classified as Article 4, paragraph 3 equipment, Note due to the maximum allowable pressure and volume.
+Answer This pressure equipment shall be considered as a heat exchanger containing super-heated or hot water (with or without additives) Only when a solar panel in its entirety is designed to withstand the highest possible temperatures (stagnation conditions are within the normal operation range), a risk of overheating does not occur (see PED Guideline B-22).
+As a consequence the classification shall be made using table 2, Annex II (see PED Guideline B-13).
+See also PED Guideline B-04.
+Reason Note A typical solar panel would be classified as Article 4, paragraph 3 equipment, due to the maximum allowable pressure and volume.